 When you decide to sell some items in your collection, you should know the value of the items in the market.
 You don’t want to take eggs for money when selling your valuable collectibles.
 A collectible appraiser will establish the real market value of your items and record the information in an appraisal report.
 That way, if an art buyer disputes the value, you will have accurate data to back up your valuation.
 Additionally, if you decide to donate some of your valuables to charity, you will have no problem when filing your taxes, because you have the market value of your collectibles well-documented in the appraisal report.

 Before you engage a ‘collectible appraiser near me’ to value your collection, you should conduct some background checks.
 Make sure that the appraiser is certified by one of the three reputable appraiser organizations in the United States.
-The three include the International Society of Appraisers (ISA), The Appraisers Association of America (AAA), and the American Society of Appraisers (ASA).
+They include the International Society of Appraisers (ISA), and the American Society of Appraisers (ASA).
 An appraisal report from a collectible appraiser recognized by one of the three organizations will hold water in the market.